Route 66 Thru Arizona

 Old Trails Bridge over Colorado River circa 1920 – click to enlarge

 Much of what you’ll see along Route 66 today are the remains from the early 1900s through the 1970s, plus newer “artifacts” that preservationists added later.
 Starting in the mid 1960s, the replacement to Route 66 was being built, Interstate 40.
 Unlike Route 66, which stretched from Chicago to Los Angeles, I-40 crosses the USA from Wilmington, North Carolina, to Barstow, California.
-As I-40 was built across the eastern half of Arizona, it was mostly built on top of the old alignment of Route 66.
+As I-40 was built across the eastern half of Arizona, it was mostly built on top of the old alignment of Route 66, literally erasing it many places.
 On the western half however, I-40 took a shorter path, leaving much of the old Route 66 alignment intact.

 Since part 1 of the video tour covers the eastern half of the state, it covers Route 66 where it mainly serves as a main street through a town, such as Winslow.
 Part 2 of the video covers much of the original “drivable” road as I-40 passes mainly to the south of Route 66’s alignment.